Iquitos: Rubber boom in the 20th century

+20th century

 In the 1990s, a descendant of a Jewish settler undertook serious study of Judaism.
 He began to revive the practice of Judaism among his family, friends, and other Sephardi descendants.
 After years of study, with the help of a sympathetic Conservative rabbi in Lima and another from Brooklyn, New York, eventually a few hundred people studied, practiced as Jews, and converted to Judaism.
 (Formal conversion was necessary according to Halakha as their mothers were not Jewish.)
 Many of the converts have emigrated to Israel under its Law of Return.
 A documentary was made about this community in 2010.
 Emigration of Peruvians from this Iquitos community has continued; about 150 emigrated in 2013 to 2014, see "Peruvian Jews in Israel" for more.

-The wealthiest Europeans built great mansions in the late 19th century, some of which survive.
-Casa de Fierro (Spanish for the Iron House) is said to have been designed by Gustave Eiffel, designer of the Eiffel Tower in Paris, but evidence supporting this claim is scant.
-After a Briton, Henry Wickham, smuggled rubber seeds out of the area to establish competing rubber plantations in British colonies in southeast Asia and Africa, the boom came to an end.
-In addition, a 1913 investigative report by Roger Casement, the British consul-general to Iquitos who had investigated labor conditions for natives in the Congo Free State when it was under King Leopold's control, revealed the abuses of indigenous workers in the Amazon Basin by the Peruvian Amazon Company (PAC), owned by businessman Julio César Arana.
-Its several British board members and numerous stockholders in London were pressured to force changes in operations of the company.
-Many British divested themselves of this company in an effort to force changes.
-Arana returned to Peru, where he remained in charge of the PAC.
-Asian rubber was soon produced at lower cost and undercut that of South America, and rubber declined in importance in Peru.

-Iquitos continued as an important trading port in the Amazon basin.
-It exploited its timber, oil and mineral resources for export and processing, along with agricultural and other products.

 On 13 August 2012, a special plaque was placed in the plaza 28 de Julio of the city in a ceremony to commemorate the Amazon River and rainforest as one of the Seven Natural Wonders of the World.
 The plaque was forged in Munich, Germany.
 Iguazu Falls in Argentina has also been recognized as one of these top natural wonders.

 In 2021, it was announced that a large (100 MW/100 MWH) solar and storage power facility would be built at Iquitos by 2026, replacing as much as half the diesel burned to produce electricity in the city.